tankfeud/norx/README.md

 3. Using your IDE, reapply modifications that was overwritten :) - this should be handled better of course.
 4. `c2nim common.c2nim object/orxObject.h` to reproduce `orxObject.nim`
 5. Merge parts into `obj.nim` that should be there using `meld object/orxObject.nim ../src/norx/obj.nim`

+# Todos

+* Do we add higher level wrappers on top?
+Or do we add highlevel wrap procs inside the modules?
+* orxBOOL, orxFLOAT, orxU32 etc etc...
+Nicer with Nim types
+* cstring vs string
+* Put argc/argc handling inside Norx
+* Demangle all the orxYadda_xxx into xxx?